How to Make a Mason Jar Wall Light Fixture (with a dimmer!)

 Here’s a before and after showing the original light fixture with the new one:

-That about wraps it up for how to make your own mason jar wall light fixture.
 I really hope this post and video were helpful, but if you have any questions or end up making your own lighting, be sure to tell us about it in the comments below!

 Below are a couple of videos and links that will give you a better idea on RV lighting.